History of Île-de-France

 The Île-de-France is a province of France encompassing the north-central departments of Val-d’Oise, Seine-et-Marne, Seine-Saint-Denis, Ville-de-Paris, Hauts-de-Seine, Val-de-Marne, Essonne, and Yvelines.
 It is bounded by the regions of Picardy (Picardie) to the north, Champagne-Ardenne to the east, Burgundy (Bourgogne) to the southeast, Centre to the south, and Haute-Normandie to the northwest.
 Its capital is Paris and it has an area of 4,637 square miles (12,011 square km), and a population of 11,491,000 (2006).

 Geographic definition

 The region lies in the center of the Paris Basin and consists of limestone plains with a gently rolling relief.
 Its principal rivers are the Seine and its tributaries, the Marne, Oise and Aisne.

 The province of Île-de-France encompasses the north-central territories of Val-d’Oise, Seine-et-Marne, Seine-Saint-Denis, Ville-de-Paris (Paris), Hauts-de-Seine, Val-de-Marne, Essonne and Yvelines.
-Some parts of the historic province are now incorporated into the present-day region of Picardy, while other parts of the present-day région Île-de-France are taken from the historic province of Champagne.
+Some parts of the historic province are now incorporated into the present-day region of Hauts-de-France, while other parts of the present-day région Île-de-France are taken from the historic province of Champagne.
 See French history.